How Much Benzoyl Peroxide is Enough?

 Some patients are quite sensitive to benzoyl peroxide gels 5% or 10%.
 Using them causes dryness or even a rash.
 However, most adults are able to tolerate 3% BP wash or cleanser twice daily without difficulty.
 The 3% wash or cleanser is especially effective when combined with the Clear Complexion Kit.
 The combination of the benzoyl peroxide cleanser, ice compresses to reduce inflammation, and the Normalizing Tonic to remove dead skin cells makes a potent combination.
 This is especially true when it's combined with Derm-A Gel, the vitamin A conditioning lotion which promotes new cell proliferation.
 These healthy cells don't stick and force out the acne impaction.

 However, some individuals cannot tolerate the 5% or 10% gels all night.
 The skin around the eyes or mouth may get too dry.
 If this is the case, apply the gel medication for a few hours in the evening, and then wash it off.
 If neither the 5% or 10% gel medication is not tolerated (even in small amounts) you should just use the 3% wash or cleanser.
 This is particularly true of patients who are allergic to benzoyl peroxide.
 They may tolerate the 3% wash or cleanser, but not the 5% or 10% gels.
-Unfortunately some individuals are so sensitive to benzoyl peroxide they can't even tolerate the 3% cleansers.
-In that case they need to use the buffing grains and normalizing tonic combined with one of the stronger vitamin A conditioning lotions such as Exfol-A.
+Unfortunately, some individuals are so sensitive to benzoyl peroxide they can't even tolerate the 3% cleansers.
+In that case, they need to use the buffing grains and normalizing tonic combined with one of the stronger vitamin A conditioning lotion.

 In summary, a word of caution about benzoyl peroxide.
 Though it is an effective anti-bacterial that improves acne complexions, it is also a powerful oxidant similar to oxygen in the air.
 Its use may be very safe for a year or so but chronic use over many years can cause fine lines to develop.
 We do not advocate the chronic use of benzoyl peroxide gels in those who have dry skin or live in a dry atmosphere or where the acne problem has improved.
 These patients should come off the benzoyl peroxide gels and use Clear Complexion Kit I or II that only contains benzoyl peroxide 3%.